Naroda: Demographics

 Naroda is predominantly populated by Hindus and Jains.
 Most of the residents are Gujaratis.
 A substantial amount of Sindhis also live there.

 Economy

 Naroda has flourished due to its proximity to SVPI (Sardar Vallabh bhai Patel International Airport) Airport and the Ahmedabad Railway Station.

-The Naroda GIDC industrial park hosts national and multinational corporations such as Reliance Industries Ltd, PepsiCo, Ingersoll-Rand, Dresser Industries, Lubi Elcectronics, Lubi Pumps, Harshtaiana, Laxmi Engineers Arvind Mills, Umiya Textile and Nirman Textile.
+The Naroda GIDC industrial park hosts national and multinational corporations such as Reliance Industries Ltd,Siemens Energy ,PepsiCo, Ingersoll-Rand, Dresser Industries, Lubi Elcectronics, Lubi Pumps, Harshtaiana, Laxmi Engineers Arvind Mills, Umiya Textile and Nirman Textile.
 Pharmaceutical companies include Dishman, Tuton, Westcoast and Maccure.
 India's snack food manufacturer Havmor Ice Cream Ltd, Samrat Namkin is located there.

 Several major township projects are emerging along the Ahmedabad Vadodara Expressway centered on Naroda.
 In the 2008 Vibrant Gujarat summit, 24 projects worth more than Rs 1,000 crore were slated to be developed in and along the Ahmedabad-Vadodara expressway.
 Projects include hospitals, clubs, educational institutions, NRI residential colonies, a business park and a 120-room hotel.